azuredevcollege/azuredevcollege.github.io/README.md

     details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
   - title: 2 Days Container and Kubernetes
     details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
-footer: MIT Licensed | Copyright © 2020-present Microsoft Cloud Solution Architects OCP Germany
+footer: Copyright © 2020-present Microsoft Cloud Solution Architects OCP Germany
 ---

 # Getting started

 Try our [training days](https://azuredevcollege.com/trainingdays)